openstack/swift/doc/source/development_middleware.rst

 All user resources in Swift (i.e. account, container, objects) can have user metadata associated with them.
 Middleware may also persist custom metadata to accounts and containers safely using System Metadata.
-Some core swift features which predate sysmeta have added exceptions for custom non-user metadata headers (e.g.  :ref:`acls`, :ref:`large-objects`)
+Some core Swift features which predate sysmeta have added exceptions for custom non-user metadata headers (e.g.  :ref:`acls`, :ref:`large-objects`)